richchapler/AzureSolutionsDocumentation/docs/AI_Deploy.md

 -----

 ## Exercise 2: Deployment Application
-In this exercise, we will use the AI Search Development Kit (SDK) to create a data source, index, skillset, and indexer.
+In this exercise, we will prepare to use a combination of API and SDK to create data source, index, skillset, indexer, and synonym map.

 ### Step 1: Create Visual Studio Project